simurq/poppi/README.md

 The JSON configuration file `configure.pop` is a key component of POPPI.
 It is where you'll spend most of your time, adjusting POPPI's workflow to your individual needs.
 The script will read all the user settings from this file.
 You're strongly encouraged to modify the configuration file instead of making direct edits to the script.

-By default, a new configuration file will be created in the same directory where you run the script, if one is not found there.
+By default, a new configuration file will be created in the same directory where you run the script, if one is not already there.
 You can then make necessary changes to the file.
 Both files—`configure.pop` and `poppi.sh`—should be in the same directory to make POPPI run properly.
 A detailed explanation of the JSON key/value pairs found in `configure.pop` is provided below.

 #### Section `GENERAL`